 We may recommend that you see a specialist for a low vision examination.
 Magnifying lenses or other devices can be prescribed to help with reading and other central vision tasks.

-For those living in the Kentuckiana area, the Kentucky Office for the Blind, the Free Kentucky Talking Book Library Service, and the American Printing House for the Blind offer a myriad of services and resources to help those with vision loss function better and remain independent.
+For those living in the Kentuckiana and Northern Kentucky areas, the Kentucky Office for the Blind, the Cincinnati Association for the Blind and Visually Impaired, Free Kentucky Talking Book Library Service, and the American Printing House for the Blind offer a myriad of services and resources to help those with vision loss function better and remain independent.

 Radio Eye is a non-profit 24-hour radio service that broadcasts the reading of current newspapers and other everyday literature, offering greater independent living to people who are blind, visually impaired or physically handicapped.
 Radio Eye radio listeners hear the reading of dozens of newspapers, magazines, health materials, grocery ads and much more.
 The audio stream can be accessed on a special (free) Radio Eye radio, on Library Channel 20 on Lexington Insight Cable TV, in area homes and hospitals, as well as on their website.